farmera/sare_grant/post_processing_steps.md

 projects.
 Among other things, 'open-source' means that installing, learning and using these software products is open to anyone who has an interest.
 There are no licensing fees.
 In the context of this project all tools described here have been applied during the study and new code continues to be added on a daily basis to our project repository [here]().
-Our project draws on the strength of these open-source tools in order to implement various processing steps.
-In fact, even the drone used in this study runs a stripped-down version of the open-source Linux operating system, i.e. one may login, get a command prompt, and execute code on the drone.
+We have drawn on the strength of these open-source tools in order to implement many pre- and post-processing steps.
+In fact, even the drone used in the study runs a stripped-down version of the open-source Linux operating system, i.e. one may login, get a command prompt, and execute code on the drone.

 In any part of a multi-step process looms the spectre of error.
 This is especially true if the process relies on